User-Agent HTTP header not being set on CONNECT requests

 Please set the HTTP User-Agent header on HTTP CONNECT requests.

-Updated by usa (Usaku NAKAMURA) almost 6 years ago
+Updated by usa (Usaku NAKAMURA) about 7 years ago

 I found that the internet-draft (Dec.1995) mentioned about the User-Agent header for CONNECT, but the final RFC (RFC2817, May.2000) doesn't.

 Thus, sending the User-Agent header is not official, so I think it's the problem of the proxy server which requires it.